tildearrow/furnace/doc/2-interface/settings.md

 - **Rounded tabs**
 - **Rounded menu corners**
 - **Borders around widgets**: draws borders on buttons, checkboxes, text widgets, and the like.

+### Misc

 - **Wrap text**: wraps text in song/subsong comments window.
+- **Frame shading in text windows**: applies frame shading to the multiline text fields such as song/subsong info/comments.

 ## Color